Location is crucial for out-of-home (OOH) advertising, but have you ever wondered how you could…

 Step 4: Secure the Necessary Materials

-Once upon a time, a billboard advertisement might be painted on, but that’s a technique that’s rarely seen these days.4 Instead, most modern billboards are made using either plastic or (more likely) vinyl.
+Once upon a time, a billboard advertisement may have been painted, but that’s a technique that’s rarely seen these days.4 Instead, most modern billboards are made using either plastic or (more likely) vinyl.
 Fortunately, you may be able to secure the vinyl from the same company that you rent the billboard space from.
 They may even give you an installation discount if you do.

 However, it’s always best to shop around before committing.
 Look for bids from other companies and see what the lowest cost is.
 But be wary of being too blatant about this with your billboard rental company, as some companies may try to raise the price if they find out you’re not purchasing materials from them.